Repulsively diverging gradient of the density functional in the Reduced Density Matrix Functional Theory: The exposition of the main result

 \section{The exposition of the main result}

 The proposed variational ansatz state is a combination of the completely condensed state $\Ket{N_{(1)}}$ and a weighted superposition of states with two bosons outside the condensate.
-Its precise normalized form reads \begin{widetext}
+Its precise normalised form reads